 A bond issued by a corporation to an investor as a means of raising money.
 A fixed interest 'coupon' is paid to the bond holder.

 Investments whose value depends on the changes in an underlying asset or security.
-The contract is based on a number of predictions in time or price in the future, but the stock is not physically held during the period of the contract.
+The contract is based on a number of predictions about time or price in the future, but the stock is not physically held during the period of the contract.

 Shares where the income generated by a fund can be paid to investors rather than accumulated.
 This income is known as the Distribution.